automata-network/docs/docs/nftfair/introduction.md

 If you are interested in using our platform and ready to start a fairdrop, you need to provide us with the following information:

 - The activity name.
-(Example: MOGA Blindbox Fairdrop)
+(Example: MOGA Mystery Box Fairdrop)

 - A page title.
 (Example: Come And Obtain Your Own Genesis MOGA!)